hashicorp/research-docs/projects/vault-advisor/vault-advisor.md

 * Deliverable 1: Validation and Explanation via Static Analysis.
 * Deliverable 2: Add Rating and Suggestion, but still based on Static Analysis.
 * Deliverable 3: Add Dynamic Analysis, so that suggestions and ratings consider the pattern of historical use, and not just the policy configuration.
+* Deliverable 4: Add useage summarization, to make Dynamic Analysis more efficient, especially in multi-datacenter scenario.

 # Design Notes